-- Reduce the AST for a complete program to a value. - What is a value?
-A special AST representing a data constant.
-In LC (a subset of Scheme), a value V is either a number or a procedure:
+- Reduce the AST for a complete program to a value.
+Every intermediate expression is a complete program.
+Our semantics simply rewrites program text. - What is a value?
+An AST representing a data constant.
+In LC (which a subset of Scheme), a value V is either a number or a procedure:

-V ::= n | (lambda (x) M)
+V :== n | (lambda (x) M)

-• What are the Scheme evaluation rules (from Comp 210/211) that are relevant to LC?
+• What are the Scheme evaluation rules (from Comp 210) that are relevant to LC?

-A Syntactic Interpreter for LC
+A Syntactic Interpreter for LC cont.